 top of page

-ABOUT OCMH
+About OCMH

 Osborne County Memorial Hospital (OCMH) was built as a district hospital in 1958.
 It was later transferred to Osborne County ownership through a vote of the people.
-The original building had 8 patient rooms accommodating 16 patient beds.

-In 1968 the hospital was expanded to 29 beds to provide inpatient, outpatient and swing bed services.
+The original building had eight patient rooms accommodating 16 patient beds.
+In 1968 the hospital was expanded to 29 beds to provide inpatient, outpatient, and swing bed services.

 In 2003, OCMH applied for and was granted Critical Access Hospital (CAH) status through the Centers of Medicare and Medicaid Services (CMS) and the State of Kansas.
 As a CAH, the hospital is licensed for 25 beds and continues to provide services to a multi-generational population.
 As the only hospital in the county, OCMH continues to provide inpatient, outpatient and swing bed services.
 The Goad Medical Clinic was certified as a Rural Health Clinic (RHC) in 2010.

+The hospital is funded through revenue from operations, tax appropriations from the County and a 1% sales tax.
 In addition, the charitable contributions of patients and families have allowed OCMH to expand and improve services to meet the needs of the communities it serves.

 BOARD OF TRUSTEES